mozilla-necko/necko-triage/README.md

 Mark as triaged
 - Set [necko-triaged] in the whiteboard for bugs that have been triaged.
-- If you know this bug belongs to another meta bug (e.g., QUIC, DoH, etc), remember to set it.
+- If you know this bug belongs to a certain feature (e.g., QUIC, DoH, etc), remember to make it block the corresponding meta bug(s).
 - Set Priority and Severity:
   - Severity only needs to be set when the bug type is `defect`.
-For other types, set to "N/A"
+For other types, set the severity to "N/A"
 - More details
-  - If it's an urgent bug: Set it to P1 and ni? the owner or the manager to find an assignee.
+  - If it's an urgent bug: Set it to P1 and ni? the owner of the feature or the manager to find an assignee.
   - If you think it's important and needs to be fixed soon, set [necko-priority-review] in the whiteboard.
   - If you already know the root cause of the bug and know how to fix it, set [necko-priority-review] and leave a comment about how to fix it.
 Someone will pick it up and fix it soon.
   - If it's a security bug, it's usually worth setting [necko-priority-review] and P2.